mwszekely/preact-prop-helpers/README.md

 ## `useState`

 Exactly the same as the normal `useState`, but returns a third `getState` function that remains stable across renders.
-Like `useStableGetter` and `useStableCallback`, the `getState` function doesn't need to be listed as a dependency anywhere, but unlike them, this one's fine to call at any point, essentially the best of both worlds if that's what you need.
+Like `useStableGetter` and `useStableCallback`, the `getState` function doesn't need to be listed as a dependency anywhere, but unlike them, this one's fine to call at any point, even during the render phase.

-(It can do this while `useStableGetter` can't because we are able to know that the value changed *before* the component is rendering again.
-In `useStableGetter`, we learn about the change during render, but the earliest we're able to record it is the `useLayoutEffect` phase of rendering (components need to be pure since, theoretically, there's no guarantee that the most recently called instance is the one that ends up being rendered).
-There's no way to get special treatment, unless you're `useState` and just recording it as the `setState` function is called.)

 ## `usePersistentState`